 Beyond having to put down at least 20% on a home that easily may cost $1 million or more, many first-time buyers face other hurdles.
-For one, the San Francisco housing market has become so hot in recent months that it’s common for homes to sell 30 or 40% above their list price—meaning borrowers must be ready for bidding wars and winning sellers’ approval.
+In the San Francisco housing market, it’s common for homes to sell above their list price—meaning borrowers must be ready for bidding wars and winning sellers’ approval.

 Here are some of the key aspects of buying a home in San Francisco that new buyers should prepare themselves for:

 Competing with all-cash buyers

 Due to the prevalence of all-cash buyers in San Francisco, a buyer must consider ways to make their offers more attractive to prospective sellers.
 In an intensely competitive market, a partnership with a personal banker can help you stand out from the crowd in three ways: reviewing your compensation beyond base salary to develop a compelling offer, speed of closing and the “golden ticket” of a trusted name in San Francisco.

 When it comes to making a strong offer, a personal banker will take the time to understand your entire financial profile.
 For example, Restricted Stock Units (RSUs) are a common form of compensation, but homebuyers may experience challenges in using that income to qualify for a mortgage.
 At First Republic, we understand compensation packages that includes RSUs and have experience underwriting mortgages using RSUs.